AloshXie/Chengtu_Competition-Bridge/README.md

 # Chengtu_Competition-Bridge
-some personal sharing of Chengtu competition in the bridge track.
+personal sharings of Chengtu competition in the bridge track, including models in dwg files and randing photos.